mozilla/data-docs/src/datasets/jetstream.md

 comparison_to_branch, ci_width)` uniquely describes a single data point.

+The available segments in a table should be derived from inspection of the table.

+[Jetstream’s Github wiki][jetstream-wiki] has a description of each statistic and comparison.

+### Examples

-To extract the mean of `active_hours` for each branch from a weekly statistics view v, you could run the query:
+To extract the mean of `active_hours` for each branch from a weekly statistics view with a name like `statistics_bug_12345_slug_weekly`, you could run the query:

 ```sql
 SELECT